Graduate Diploma in Creative Technologies

 Open to applicants with a degree qualification, or relevant professional experience in a creative technologies domain.

 All applicants need to provide evidence to support the level of skill required for a self-directed investigation.
-There are several opportunities to do this when applying, in these documents:
+Documents that you will need to provide include:

 If you are applying for Graduate Studies you'll already have a body of work and a portfolio.
 When applying, we'll expect your portfolio to be to a professional standard, clearly indicate your areas of interest, and who you are as an artist.
 We would also like to see your show-reel if applicable, for areas of interest such as visual effects and motion graphics.